Aging & Health A to Z

 Care & Treatment

 Once your skin lesion has been identified and staged—and all the test results are in—your healthcare professional (dermatologist or oncologist) will discuss the appropriate treatment strategies with you.
-Many treatments are simple procedures performed in the doctor’s office or in a clinic.
-Basal cell treatments are almost 100% curative.
-About 95% of melanomas, the most dangerous type of skin cancer can be cured if diagnosed in the earliest stages.
+Many treatments are simple procedures performed in the healthcare provider’s office or in a clinic.
+Basal cell treatments are almost 100% curable.
+About 97 of melanomas, the most dangerous type of skin cancer, can be cured if diagnosed in the earliest stages.

 Depending upon your particular tumor, treatments may include—alone or in combination: